btholath/aws-ml-engineering-lifecycle/01_data_preparation/transform/feature-engineering.md

 ***Integration with SageMaker Pipelines***
 -   Data Wrangler integrates seamlessly with SageMaker Pipelines
 -   Allows preprocessing workflows to become part of CI/CD pipelines.
+-   Ensures consistency in training and production environments.